RESBI/multiple-server-gpu-monitor/README.md

-To monitor RAM and GPU usage on multiple servers.
+To monite RAM and GPU usage on multiple servers.

 In a computer science lab or company, you usually have multiple servers and GPUs running many deep learning experiments.
 You want to know which device is working and which is available at a glance with a minimum setup.